 As a disaster prone state, Florida desires to better understand the fiscal benefits of implementing mitigation actions, as well as receive additional 5% in Hazard Mitigation Grant Program (HMGP) funding.
-To meet Florida this goal has developed its own loss avoidance methodology and loss avoidance calculators for projects that mitigation flood or wind hazards.
-The State developed its methodologies with the motivation to distill the best components of various approaches to achieve a streamlined and defensible process that does not significantly add to the cost of mitigation.
+To meet this goal Florida has developed its own loss avoidance methodology and loss avoidance calculators for projects that mitigation flood or wind hazards.
+The State developed its methodologies with the motivation to distill the best components of approaches various to achieve a streamlined and defensible process that does not significantly add to the cost of mitigation.